Our Review Process

 Over time, if diabetes is not properly controlled, it can cause damage to blood vessels in the kidneys.
 This can lead to kidney damage and cause high blood pressure.
 High blood pressure can result in further damage to the kidneys by adversely affecting the delicate balance in the filtering system of the kidneys.
 40% of the people who have type-2 diabetes and 30% of the people with type-1 diabetes go on to develop kidney disorders at some point.
+Read more to know about diet for diabetes.

 People with kidney conditions may experience the following symptoms: